4 SIMPLE TRICKS TO OPEN A CAN WITHOUT A CAN OPENER

-Whether you use your survival knife, the knife from your titanium cutlery set, a regular old household butter knife, flat screw driver, chisel, or putty knife, you just need to find one of these items or a similar tool.
-You just need something durable (preferably metal) with a a narrow tip suitable for driving through the top of the can.
+Whether you use your pocket knife, the knife from your titanium cutlery set, a regular old household butter knife, flat screw driver, chisel, or putty knife, you just need to find one of these items or a similar tool.
+You just need something durable (preferably metal) with a narrow tip suitable for driving through the top of the can.

 If you can also get your hands on a hammer, large rock, or sturdy piece of wood, it can be a bit easier to puncture the top of the can.